nd1012/wan24-I8NTool/README.md

 }
 ```

+When loading the configuration, the pattern property `Options` will be
+extended by the `SingleLine` and `Compiled` default options.

+**TIPP**: You may use the variable `%{rxStringLiteral}` to match a double
+quoted string literal.

-The parser looks for any matching search-only expression, then applies all
+The parser looks for any matching non-replacement-only expression, then
-matching replacement expressions to refer to the keyword to use, finally.
-If
+applies all matching replacement expressions to refer to the keyword to use,
-no replacement matched the search expression string, the full search match
-will be the used keyword.
+finally.

+**NOTE**: The final keyword must be a valid JSON string literal in single or
+double quotes!

-During merging, lists will be combined, and single options will be overwritten.
+During merging lists will be combined, and single options will be overwritten.

 There are some more optional keys for advanced configuration: